 GreaseMax is designed to operate at an average temperature of 250C.
 The discharge rate and operating period of GreaseMax will be different if the average operating temperature varies from 250C.
 The following table gives details.

 Note: The average temperature is the average operational temperature of the GreaseMax unit.
 This may be different to the average environmental temperature.

-GreaseMax can develop a maximum discharge pressure of approximately 150 psi.
-In practice, the operating pressure is much lower than this as the pressure required to move grease into a rotating bearing, with the grease nipple removed, is not great.
-GreaseMax holds the output pressure virtually in equilibrium with grease way resistance.
+GreaseMax develops sufficient pressure for most applications including use on feed lines.
+The pressure required to move grease into a rotating bearing, with the grease nipple removed, is normally not high.
+GreaseMax holds the output pressure virtually in equilibrium with grease-way resistance.

 GreaseMax builds up discharge pressure to the point where fundamentally a balance exists between the resistance of the grease way and the output pressure of the GreaseMax.
 For example, if GreaseMax is activated and allowed to discharge without being placed on a bearing, the full operating period will be taken before the unit is empty.
 If GreaseMax is activated and placed on a grease-way requiring pressure GreaseMax will build up to this pressure and then discharge according to its normal operating period.
 GreaseMax adjusts to grease way resistance, but does not rely on this resistance to control its’ operation.